fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 """"""""""""""""""""""""""""

-In openEMS, ports are ideal sources of E&M fields, but they are not ideal *launchers* of E&M waves into structures.
-If port placement is not optimized, it creates a region of discontinuity, which may introduce artifacts such as reflections or excitation of spurious modes.
+In openEMS, ports are ideal sources of E&M fields, but they are not ideal *launchers* of E&M waves into structures due to a discontinuity at the boundary between the port and the structure.
+If port placement is not optimized, this region of discontinuity may introduce artifacts such as reflections or excitation of spurious modes.
 Optimizing the placement and implementation of a port reduces these artifacts.
 This can be done by using smooth transitions or by shaping the electric fields initially